awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 1. Clear the **Enable storage autoscaling** check box in the **Storage autoscaling** section\.
 For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 1. When all the changes are as you want them, choose **Continue** and check the modifications\.

-1. Choose **Apply immediately** to apply the changes immediately\.
-Choose **Apply during the next scheduled maintenance window** to apply the changes during the next maintenance window\.
-Choosing **Apply immediately** can cause an outage in some cases; for more information, see [Using the Apply Immediately Parameter](Overview.DBInstance.Modifying.md#USER_ModifyInstance.ApplyImmediately)\.

 1. On the confirmation page, review your changes\.
 If they're correct, choose **Modify DB Instance** to save your changes\.
 If they aren't correct, choose **Back** to edit your changes or **Cancel** to cancel your changes\.

+Changing the storage autoscaling limit occurs immediately\.
+This setting ignores the **Apply immediately** setting\.

 #### AWS CLI<a name="USER_PIOPS.DisablingAutoscaling.cli"></a>